ASUWebPlatforms/webspark-theme-renovation/README.md

 ## Installation for local development

-Ensure that the Radix theme and the components module are installed.
+Ensure that the Radix theme and the components moule are installed.
 Later we can decouple this.

 For historical reasons when cloning this repo use: